 Almost everyone nowadays knows someone who's been laid off, unemployed, or simply unhappy with his or her current job.
 At times such as these, keeping expenses down can seem difficult, especially with the added expenses of actually looking for more work.
 But there are ways to look professional and save money while looking for a job.

 Keep your paper neat.
-Plain white resume paper works just fine, but make sure you keep it from getting wrinkled or torn.
-If your paper comes in a ream without a box, store it in a Rubbermaid container or other storage box.
+Plain white resume paper works just fine, but make sure you keep it from getting wrinkled or torn by storing it in a Rubbermaid container or other storage box.

 Try used first.
 Your interview suit does have to be neat and professional; it does not have to be new.
 Try asking friends and family members of similar proportions if you can borrow a suit.
 Chances are, they have one in their closet they haven't used for awhile.
 Also, check out rummage sales and thrift stores for gently used outfits.

 Go beyond your usual department.
 If you decide to buy a suit new, try looking in departments you may not normally shop in.
 For example, the Junior's department has suits that are much less expensive than those found in the Women's department.

 Don't spend a lot on shoes.
 Your shoes don't need to attract attention, and don't need to be anything fancy.
 A pair of black flats from Payless (bought on sale) or a well-polished older pair will do just fine.

 Visit your library.
 Instead of buying expensive books and career guides, make use of your local library.
 You can find books on career changes, industry magazines and information to research companies you want to work for.

 Check out your college.
 If you went to college, see if your college offers job assistance programs for alumni.
 Also, some fraternities and sororities have career counseling or networking programs.

 Surf the Internet.
 Check out company sites and find job-hunting tips and open position postings on the internet.